 Avoid Ear Fatigue By Understanding The Signs

-Our auditory system has the tendency to naturally adjust to what we're hearing.
+Our auditory system tends to naturally adjust to what we're hearing.
 It's largely a safety mechanism, as was discussed in the section What Is Ear Fatigue?

 So here are a few signs that you may be experiencing ear fatigue: